 Owning stocks, mutual funds, and other investments can make tax time a bit more complicated.
-While most people are aware of the taxes related to selling stocks, they may not be aware of other tax implications of your investment portfolio, such as what you may owe on dividends or interest.
+While you may be aware of the taxes related to selling stocks, you may not know the other tax implications of an investment portfolio, such as what you may owe on dividends or interest.

 If You Buy or Sell Your Investments

-A short-term investment is one that you held for less than one year and is taxed at your normal tax rate of up to 35%.
-On the other hand, a long-term investment is one you held for longer than one year and is taxed at a rate of 15%.
+A short-term investment is one that you held for less than one year and is taxed at your normal tax rate of up to 37%, depending on your income.
+On the other hand, a long-term investment is one you held for longer than one year and is taxed at 0, 15 or 20%, depending on your income.

 If you lose money in your investments, this is called a capital loss.
 This also plays into your taxes.
 More specifically, you can deduct the amount you lost on an investment from your capital gains in order to pay less come tax time.

 Paying Taxes on Your Dividends and Interest

 Even if you don’t sell any of your investments, you will likely still owe some taxes.
 For example, if you own stocks, a mutual fund, or index fund, you may receive periodic payments from that company, called a dividend, which you will have to pay taxes on.

 Additionally, if you own bonds and earn interest on them, you will also have to pay taxes on that.
 These vary based on the type of bond you own.
 If you own mutual funds, you will be responsible for paying taxes on any dividends earned.
 You will also have to pay taxes if you sold any mutual fund shares.
 However, you don’t have to pay taxes on any transactions performed by the mutual fund’s managers.

 You can adjust your withholdings as you receive dividends, capital gains, and interest from your investment portfolio.
 This should help lessen the blow of your tax bill.